Nisarg221B/Notes/random learning/MAQ prep/interview/Geeks for geeks extracted questions set.md

 - 3NF and how it is better than 2NF.
 - JOINS - DBMS - questions like self-join
 - ACID Properties
+- What are joins in SQl.Difference between left outer join and right outer join?
+- write Three commands for DDL,DML,DCL?
+- What is Transaction in DBMS and also tell the ACID properties?
+- What is RollBack & savepoint in Transactions
+- Difference between Primary key and foreign key

 - OOP - polymorphism, runtime-polymorphism, code for function overloading and function overriding

-- Difference between Primary key and foreign key

 - ML Concepts as I mentioned in my resume.
 - Questions are like Supervised and unsupervised learning, Classification and regression, Activation Functions, Loss Functions, etc., All the questions are based on my project.
 - Thrashing